nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 #### Module

-Once we're done with the above steps, we have to provide the `AuthorResolver` somewhere (for dependency injection).
-For example, we can do this in the newly created `AuthorsModule`.
+Once we're done with the above steps, we have to provide the `AuthorResolver` somewhere (list it as a `provider` in some module, for dependency injection).
+For example, we can do this in an `AuthorsModule`, which can also provide other services needed in this context.

 ```typescript
 @Module({